GoogleCloudPlatform/accelerated-platforms/docs/use-cases/inferencing/README.md

 # Scalable and Distributed LLM Inference on GKE with vLLM

 This guide assumes you possess a fine-tuned large language model (LLM) ready for production deployment.
-We'll focus on serving your model within the ML Platform on Google Kubernetes Engine (GKE), utilizing the vLLM framework and exploring various scaling strategies.
+We'll focus on serving your model within the ML Platform on Google Kubernetes Engine (GKE)

+- Utilizing the vLLM inference engine framework
+- Inference types (batch and real-time)
+- Metrics observability
+- Exploring various scaling strategies.

 **Prerequisites**